edgedb/edgedb/docs/edgeql/ddl/props.rst

     also renamed.

 :eql:synopsis:`EXTENDING ...`
     Alter the property parent list.
-The full syntax of this action is:
+The full syntax of this subcommand is:

     .. eql:synopsis::

          EXTENDING <name> [, ...]
             [ FIRST | LAST | BEFORE <parent> | AFTER <parent> ]

-    This action makes the property item a child of the specified list of parent property items.
+    This subcommand makes the property a child of the specified list of parent property items.
 The requirements for the parent-child relationship are the same as when creating a property.